-3213 AMERICAN POLITICAL THOUGHT Prerequisite: POLS-2113 or POLS-2213.
+3213 AMERICAN POLITICAL THOUGHT

 A study of American political ideas, political thinkers, and the classic texts of American political thought from colonial times to the present in their historical context.
 Special attention will be given to the influence of Calvinism, the Enlightenment, Romanticism, Social Darwinism, pragmatism, Anti-Communism, postmodernism, and contemporary liberalism and conservatism.
 Same as POLS-3213.
 This course is normally offered in the fall semester of even-numbered years.